openshift-pipelines/pipelines-as-code/README.md

 `pac-git-basic-auth-REPOSITORY_OWNER-REPOSITORY_NAME`

-The secret contains a `.gitconfig` and a git credentials `.git-credentials` with the https url using the short lived token generated from the Github application for accessing the private repository.
+The secret contains a `.gitconfig` and a git credentials `.git-credentials` with the https url using the token it discovered from the Github application or attached to the secret.

 As documented :